sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **Allow it**. interestingly observed two instances of counter-speech but hard to discriminate normal use from slang use. not suitable.
+**Comments:** term used to query twitter API was **Allow it**. interestingly observed two instances of counter-speech but hard to discriminate normal use from slang use. not suitable.

 ### 11) Term: **Aired**